ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 {% include base_path %}

- Below is my longer CV, with somewhat more comments about each item.
-You can find a more compact version as a PDF [here](/files/OgulCanYurdakul_shortCV.pdf).
+ Below is my unofficial CV, with my comments about each item.
+You can find a more official version as a PDF [here](/files/OgulCanYurdakul_shortCV.pdf).

 ## Education